Chris Cairns: Making history

 In an ODI against India in 1999, he went onto become the second ever player in ODI history after Gordon Greenidge to score a century in his 100th ODI and became the first batsman to score a century in his 100th ODI in a winning cause.
 He is currently the only New Zealand player to achieve that milestone.

 Cairns' career-best bowling performance in Tests was 7/27 against the West Indies in 1999, and he is New Zealand's sixth highest wicket taker in Tests, after Richard Hadlee, Daniel Vettori, Tim Southee, Trent Boult, and Chris Martin.

 He is also one of only eight players to have reached the all-rounder's double of 200 wickets and 3000 runs.
-Out of these seven players, Cairns reached the double 3rd fastest (58 Test) behind Ian Botham and Kapil Dev (50 tests).
+Out of these seven players, Cairns reached the double 3rd fastest (58 Tests) behind Ian Botham and Kapil Dev (50 Tests).
 In ODIs, Cairns came close to another double of 200 wickets and 5000 runs.
 Cairns finished his ODI career on 4950 runs, just 50 short.
-Cairns Test batting average at number seven (44.02) is the 5th best average for that position of all time.
+Cairns Test batting average at number seven (44.02) is the 5th best for that position.

 The New Zealand Herald journalist, Richard Boock said about Cairns: "It's not a scientific measure of course, but if Cairns' body had held together long enough for him to have played 100 Tests, his figures extrapolate out to something like 5334 runs and 351 wickets – very similar to those of Botham."
 He went on to say "He was, and should be remembered as, one of the game's best all-rounders."

 Late career

 During the Lord's Test against England, he bowled England wicket-keeper Chris Read for zero.
-Read was ducking to the ball, what he thought was a beamer from Chris Cairns but was a well-disguised slower ball.
+Read was ducking a ball that he thought was a beamer, but was actually a well-disguised slower ball.

 Cairns also played in the World Cricket Tsunami Appeal ODI, at the MCG.
 Cairns played for the ICC World XI and scored 69 off 47 balls before being stumped by Kumar Sangakkara off the bowling of Muttiah Muralitharan.
 During his innings, Cairns put a 91 run partnership on with his captain, Ricky Ponting.
 With the ball, Cairns picked up 1–37 off 6 overs.

 Injuries plagued Cairns throughout his career.
 There remains some debate over his statistics and how they reflected his ability.
 In Cairns career he played 62 Test and missed a further 55 due to injury.
-Sidharth Monga writing in 2009 that Cairns' career returns "were a poor justification of his prodigious talent."
+Sidharth Monga writing in 2009 said that Cairns' career returns "were a poor justification of his prodigious talent."